 Via open online public consultation - two questionnaires on PO1 and PO2 in the English language were published on the programme website, www.blacksea-cbc.net, and some NAs’ websites (22.03-9.04.2021).
-In addition, to ensure that the questionnaire reached as many partners as possible with expertise in the fields of action consulted, the link was also sent individually to the members of the NWGs in each country and to other programme partners with thematic expertise identified by each NA among public authorities, universities and research centres, economic and social partners and civil society bodies.
+In addition, the link was also sent individually to the members of the NWGs in each country and to other programme partners with thematic expertise identified by each NA among public authorities, universities and research centres, economic and social partners and civil society bodies.
 Furthermore, other relevant umbrella organizations contributed to make the public aware of the ongoing consultation process, such as the CPMR and the CMA during the Steering Group Meeting held on 24 March 2021.

 The questionnaire was backstopped with extracts from the draft Interreg Regulation, the CPR, Territorial Analysis and the CMA, in order to provide to respondents all the materials to express conscious and informed opinions.